nova-forms/nova-forms.github.io/learn.markdown

 We have already seen that the `<Input>` component takes a type.
 This type is used for validation as well as for determining the input type and additional input attributes.
-Nova Forms provides lots of types that can be used right away:
+Nova Forms provides lots of types that can be used right away.
+If none of these types fit your needs, you can easily implement your own type by using the `Datatype` Trait.

 * `String`
 * `NonEmptyString`